 I am an Aussie who voted for a republic, but despite this I have a nostalgic affection for Empire Day.
 It was celebrated during my 1950’s Tasmanian childhood on May 24th, Queen Victoria’s birthday.

-There was something even more exciting to look forward to on the Saturday following Empire Day… cracker night!
+Something even more exciting to look forward to on the Saturday following Empire Day was… cracker night!
 It was great having a bonfire in May rather than the UK’s November 5th, because it got dark really early.
 We still gave a nod to Olde England by putting a ‘guy’ on top.
 We Australians are quite comfortable with cultural confusion, what with Santa arriving in sweltering heat.

 The other combined South Road cracker night was held in the gravel pit between our place and our neighbours, the Dobsons.

 Fathers were inclined to take the lighting of skyrockets as a patriarchal privilege.

 We usually bought a mixed bag of crackers for ten bob (ten shillings) from Coles, in Reiby Street, Ulverstone.
 The names of them were exciting in themselves; Roman Candle, Golden Rain, Rising Moon, Flower Pot, Catherine Wheel, Snow Shower, and the list goes on.
 We supplemented the main bag with extra Tom Thumbs, Sparklers and Double Bungers.

 The only crackers I wasn’t too keen on were Jack- Jumpers.
 They flew around everywhere and could ‘bite’ you, just like the vicious, giant ants they were named after.
 In the hands of little boys they were terrifying.